Night Skies (Caveman Chronicles)

 Viinox looked up from the data grid that it was studying and after a quick moment, tilted its chin downward.
 “No, Zara.
 The Xi have always been united.
 This is why we have become so powerful in a short amount of time.”

+Kanta turned from the display she was studying.
 “Hmm.
-I- that doesn’t sound right.
+That doesn’t sound right.
 What society can be free of conflict throughout their whole history?”

 “I can only repeat information I have.
 Speculation about the past is fruitless because I cannot know the past I did not witness.”
-Viinox watched her emotionlessly as it spoke, and its neck slits fluttered gently.
+Viinox watched Zara emotionlessly as it spoke, and its neck slits fluttered gently.

 Zara nodded.
-“I understand this, but empires grow on the basis of their past success and failure.
-The past is recorded and become the foundation of the future – at least for wise rulers.”
+“I understand this, but Kanta is right.
+Empires grow on the basis of their past success and failure.
+The past is recorded and becomes the foundation of the future – at least for wise rulers.”

 “You prove my point,” said Viinox.
 “The records give us no evidence of civil war, and the Xi empire has grown in a manner consistent with unity.
 Should I assume the worst of my people against the evidence I have?”